 A wide range of Covered Bonds may be issued under the Programme.
+See further in "Terms and Conditions."
 A number of these Covered Bonds may have features which contain particular risks for potential investors.
 Set out below is a description of the most common such features.